streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 #Modules

-Modules are the workhorses which you'll use time and again as part of Streamr services.
+A module performs a specific task using the incoming real-time events as inputs.
+A module may have one or more outputs, or it may take care of some side effect instead.
+Modules are a integral part of Streamr: They process the data emanating from event streams.
+Modules are the workhorses which you'll use time and again as part of Streamr [services](#services).

+A module is close akin to what you'd call a function, subroutine, procedure, or a method in many programming languages.
+In Streamr, modules are specialised computation units that handle streaming real-time data.
+A module processes its inputs as soon as it is activated, and there are specific rules as to when this happens (more on this below).

+There’s no limitations on the number of module instances, i.e. on the numberf of times the same module is used in a service or in different services.
+Different instances of the same module are independent of each other (unless one feeds data to the other).

+A module has an internal state, and it can and typically will update that state when it is executed.
+The manner in which this is done depends, of course, on the particular module.
+The important point is that the state does exist, and it is indeed the statefulness that makes modules convenient for real-time event stream processing.

+There's a number of built-in modules on the Streamr platform.
 These are the module categories:

 - Visualisation.
 - Filtering, sampling and aggregation.